ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 estimated BDP, meaning BBR estimates that the queue at the bottleneck link has been fully drained, then BBR exits Drain and enters ProbeBW.
 Normally, this condition should be met within one round-trip of entering the drain state.
-However, it could take longer if the bandwdith was overestimated during Startup due to interactions with competing flows.
+However, it could take longer if the bandwidth was overestimated during Startup due to interactions with competing flows.
 In that case, BBR enters ProbeBW after 3 round-trips, allowing the bandwidth max filter to advance during the next probing cycle.
 To implement this, upon every ACK BBR executes: